 Follow NTFS folder method to extend c drive to other physical disk partitions.

-2) Lets assume, again my C drive is full and no partitions available on the same disk.
-So, I’m going to use NTFS folder method to extend it to other basic disk.
+2) Let’s assume, again my C drive is full and no partitions available on the same disk.
+So, I’m going to use NTFS folder method to extend it to another basic disk.

 Now C partition space = C drive + Free Space on D

-I’m sure these two methods will be helpful to extend C drive in Windows 7 when you are running out of space.
+I’m sure these two methods will be helpful to extend C drive in Windows 7/8.1 and Windows 10 without software by using the built-in disk management tool when you are running out of space.

 Good thing is, it doesn’t require to convert to dynamic disk.
 Still if you don’t want to delete the next partition, then use empty NFTS folder to mount.